Dung24-6/Dung24-6/README.md

 _**Let me tell you the secret that has led me to my goal: my strength lies solely in my tenacity.**_

 Louis Pasteur

+_**It is one of the blessings of old friends that you can afford to be stupid with them.**_

+Ralph Waldo Emerson